fusion-energy/neutronics-workshop/README.md

 There are two scripts to help you analysis the simulation results.

-- ```plot_simulation_results_2d.py``` will allow you to see the impact of changing either the lithium 6 enrichment or the blanket thickness.
+- ```plot_simulation_results_2d.py``` will allow you to see the impact of changing either the Li6 enrichment or the blanket thickness.

-- ```plot_simulation_results_3d.py``` will allow you to see the combined impact of changing the lithium 6 enrichment and the blanket thickness.
+- ```plot_simulation_results_3d.py``` will allow you to see the combined impact of changing the Li6 enrichment and the blanket thickness.

-Ultimately you should come up with the minimal thickness needed for each candidate blanket material and the lithium 6 enrichment required at that thickness.
+Ultimately you should come up with the minimal thickness needed for each candidate blanket material and the Li6 enrichment required at that thickness.
 Feel free to share simulation data with other groups and interpolate between the data points.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;